 “Shyness is invariably a suppression of something.
 It’s almost a fear of what you’re capable of.”
 Rhys Ifans

 We at some point become shy.
-Shy at the point that you feel embarrass connecting with us or engaging with them.
+Shy at the point that you feel embarrassed connecting with us or engaging with them.
 There is a place for shyness, but when you are searching for a job shyness should not be something you should consider.
 You should not confuse shyness with being respectful.
-Sometimes lot of job seekers confused the two.
-Some maybe shy because they might feel less capable of what they able to do, but the reality is that shyness is a deep suppression of what we are actually capable of doing.
+Sometimes a lot of job seekers confused the two.
+Some may be shy because they might feel less capable of what they able to do, but the reality is that shyness is a deep suppression of what we are actually capable of doing.